darran8061/Awesome-Hacking-Tools-2/README.md

 * __cutycapt	10__	A Qt and WebKit based command-line utility that captures WebKit's rendering of a web page.	http://cutycapt.sourceforge.net/
 * __cvechecker	3.5__	The goal of cvechecker is to report about possible vulnerabilities on your system, by scanning the installed software and matching the results with the CVE database.	http://cvechecker.sourceforge.net/
 * __cymothoa	1__	A stealth backdooring tool, that inject backdoor's shellcode into an existing process.	http://cymothoa.sourceforge.net/
+* __d4n155 0.50__ Security audit tool for smart and dynamic wordlist using Google hacking attack and some calculations, after analysis is generated a graphical report. https://github.com/adasecurity/D4N155
 * __darkbing	0.1__	A tool written in python that leverages bing for mining data on systems that may be susceptible to SQL injection.	http://packetstormsecurity.com/files/111510/darkBing-SQL-Scanner.1.html
 * __darkd0rk3r	1.0__	Python script that performs dork searching and searches for local file inclusion and SQL injection errors.	http://packetstormsecurity.com/files/117403/Dark-D0rk3r.0.html
 * __darkjumper	5.8__	This tool will try to find every website that host at the same server at your target	http://sourceforge.net/projects/darkjumper/